Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

-what corresponds to convolution between unlensed E-modes, $E_{\ell m}$, and lensing potential $\phi$.
-The coupling coefficients $g^{EB}_{\ell l_1 L}$ are defined as, \citep{Smith_2012}
+which corresponds to convolution between unlensed E modes, $E_{\ell m}$, and lensing potential, $\phi$.
+The coupling coefficients, $g^{EB}_{\ell l_1 L}$, are defined as \citep{Smith_2012}

-The mode-coupling due to the lensing is captured by $F^{(\pm 2)}_{\ell \ell' L}$ \citep{Smith_2012, Okamoto_2003}.
-The first order approximation is shown to be sufficient for delensing studies at large angular scales relevant for the constraints on the tensor-to-scalar ratio \citep{Smith_2012, Challinor_2005}.
+The mode coupling due to the lensing is captured by $F^{(\pm 2)}_{\ell \ell' L}$ \citep{Smith_2012, Okamoto_2003}.
+The first-order approximation is sufficient for de-lensing studies at large angular scales relevant for the constraints on the tensor-to-scalar ratio \citep{Smith_2012, Challinor_2005}.

-For delensing of observed B-modes, the lensed B-modes are estimated using the Wiener filtered observed E-modes, $E_{\ell m}^{obs}$, and the Wiener filtered reconstructed lensing potential $\hat{\phi}$.
-Thus, the lensed B-mode template at gradient-order is given by \citep{Smith_2012},

-In presence of foreground residuals, we used residual foreground and noise power spectra in the Wiener filtering of E modes to suppress the contribution of highly contaminated modes.
-The delensed B maps are then obtained as,
+To de-lens observed B modes, a template of lensed B modes can be obtained using the Wiener-filtered observed E modes, $E_{\ell m}^{obs}$, and the Wiener-filtered reconstructed lensing potential, $\hat{\phi}$.
+Thus, the lensed B-mode template at gradient order is given by \citep{Smith_2012} In the presence of foreground residuals, we used residual foreground and noise power spectra in the Wiener filtering of E modes to suppress the contribution of highly contaminated modes.
+Then, the de-lensed B-mode map is given by,

-\citet{Baleato_Lizancos_2021} showed that using lensed E-modes in Equation (\ref{eq:lensing_Btemp}) leads to a cancellation of higher-order terms in the delensed power spectra, thereby reducing the residual lensing floor.
-Other widely used delensing methods that construct B-mode templates from non-perturbative remapping of observed E-modes have been shown to leave one order higher residual lensing compared to gradient-order templates \citep{Baleato_Lizancos_2021}.
-Anti-lensing approaches, in which the observed E-modes are first delensed by inverse lensing methods and then used to generate a non-perturbatively remapped lensed B-mode template \citep{ACT_2020}, achieve similar delensing efficiency of gradiant-order template but are computationally more expensive.
+\citet{Baleato_Lizancos_2021} showed that using lensed E modes in Eq. (\ref{eq:lensing_Btemp}) leads to a cancellation of higher order terms in the de-lensed power spectra, thereby reducing the residual lensing floor.
+Other widely used de-lensing methods that construct B-mode templates from non-perturbative remapping of observed E-modes have been shown to leave one-order-higher residual lensing compared to gradient-order templates \citep{Baleato_Lizancos_2021}.
+Anti-lensing approaches, in which the observed E modes are first de-lensed by inverse lensing methods and then used to generate a non-perturbatively re-mapped lensed B-mode template \citep{ACT_2020}, achieve similar de-lensing efficiency to gradient-order templates, but they are computationally more expensive.
 The gradient-order template method adopted in this paper is therefore well suited for forecasting studies due to its analytical simplicity and computational efficiency.